KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Installation Method:** Multi-Run HoloPatcher

-**Installation Instructions:** Unless you intend on playing a character with very high awareness, I recommend the reduced difficulty option if using Lewok's Sith Assassins with Lightsabers, because the damage will be ridiculous.
-Remember to also apply the compatch for Lewok's mod after running the main install option of your choice, if using it.
+**Installation Instructions:** I recommend the reduced difficulty option if using SAwL, but without SAwL you should be fine to use the full version of this mod, though it will give a similar level of challenge as using SAwL alone.
+Remember to also apply the compatch for SAwL after running the main install option of your choice, if using SAwL.

 ___